oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

 the anchor can be positioned.
 (Note: this is technically less accurate, but it helps me visualize why this is important.)

+TODO: Is there a visual way of showing this?

-Crucially, if the anchor element is a parent to the positioned element and creates a containing box, anchor positioning will not work.
+Crucially, if the anchor element is a parent to the positioned element and creates a containing box for the positioned element, anchor positioning will not work.
 The positioned element's containing box will be the anchor, and the anchor's containing box will be one of its ancestors.

-TODO: Is there a visual way of showing this?
+{{ embed.codepen(
+  id='raBdLWP',
+  title='Absolute anchor order',
+  user='jamessw',
+  height=200,
+  tab='html,result'
+) }}

 There are many reasons that will cause the anchor element will create a containing block, and positioned elements that are children will not work.

-  - If you set a `position` besides `static`
+  - If you set a `position` besides `static` on the anchor and the positioned element is `position: absolute`.
   - If you transform the element somehow, with `transform`, `translate`, `scale`, etc.
   - If it's a query container for container size queries.